AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 Uploading a file to a document storage provider is a two-step process that requires two separate API endpoint.
 Workfront begins the upload process by calling /uploadInit .
 This endpoint returns a document ID which is then passed to /upload when uploading the document bytes.
 Depending on the underlying document storage system, it may be necessary to create a zero-length document then update the contents of the document later.

 Added to version 1.1 of this spec, the document ID and document version ID can be used to retrieve extra information from Workfront.
-For example, if the document management system wants extra information about the document, the webhook implementation code could use the document ID to retrieve that information using Workfront’s RESTful API.
-As a good practice, this information could come from custom data fields on the document and it’s containing task, issue, or project.
+For example, if the document management system wants extra information about the document, the webhook implementation code could use the document ID to retrieve that information using Workfront's RESTful API.
+As a good practice, this information could come from custom data fields on the document and it's containing task, issue, or project.

 **URL**